Saeel-Dhatrak/reactTodo/src/components/notes/javareactnotes.md

 - ![Getting back location after successfull creation of the user as /users/4](Talend_API_POST_Mapping_Result_2.PNG)
 - As seen in the image we have received location and upon clicking on that location the consumer of the API can see the newly created user.

-## Lecture 140/ Step 8.11 - Implementing Exception Handling - 404 Resource Not Found
+## Lecture 153/ Step 8.11 - Implementing Exception Handling - 404 Resource Not Found

 - When querying for a non-existing user, it triggers the return of a whitelabel error page displaying a NoSuchElementException: "No Value Present".
 This exception originates from the `get()` method within our `findOne()` method's return statement in the UserDaoService.
 - To rectify this, rather than using the `get()` method, we will utilize `orElse()`.
-This alternative method returns the value if it's present; otherwise, it returns the value we provide, which in this case is null.
+This alternative method returns the value if it's present, otherwise, it returns the value we provide, which in this case is null.

 - ```java
     // UserResource